Associate

 Though all cases vary and none is predictive, Michael’s experience includes:

-• Successful representation of the respondent in Obduskey v.
-McCarthy & Holthus LLP, 139 S. Ct.
-1029 (2019), resulting in an unanimous Supreme Court ruling that state nonjudicial foreclosure proceedings are not governed by the Fair Debt Collection Practices Act.
+• In the Supreme Court, represented the respondent in Obduskey v.
+McCarthy & Holthus LLP, resulting in a unanimous Supreme Court ruling that state nonjudicial foreclosure proceedings are not governed by the Fair Debt Collection Practices Act.

-• Representation of petitioners in Sanchez v.
-Mayorkas in the U.S. Supreme Court, presenting the question whether eligible recipients of Temporary Protected Status may adjust to lawful-permanent-resident status.
+• In the Supreme Court, represented petitioners in Sanchez v.
+Mayorkas, presenting the question whether eligible recipients of Temporary Protected Status may adjust to lawful-permanent-resident status.

 Education